-How Flow Cytometry Machines Work & How Excedr Saves You Time & Money
+How Flow Cytometers Work & How We Save You Time & Money

 *Please consult your tax advisor to determine the full tax implications of leasing equipment.

-A flow system is made up of three main components.
-The fluidics system transports particles in a sample stream to the interrogation point and takes away the waste.
-The optics system consists of lasers to illuminate the particles in the sample stream and optical filters to direct the resulting light signals to the appropriate detectors.
-The electronics system converts the light signals from the detectors into electronic signals that can be processed by the computer.
-For some instruments equipped with a sorting feature, the electronics system is also capable of initiating sorting decisions to charge and deflect particles.
-This is often referred to as fluorescence-actived cell sorting (FACS).
+The electronics system then converts the signals from the detectors into electronic signals that can be processed by the computer.
+For some instruments equipped with a sorting feature, the electronics system is also capable of initiating sorting decisions to charge and deflect cells or particles.
+This is often referred to as fluorescence-activated cell sorting, or FACS.

 The Fluidics System